ACCESSIBILITY FOR ONTARIANS WITH DISABILITIES TRAINING GUIDE FOR EMPLOYEES OF THRIFTY’S INC.

 PROVIDING GOODS AND SERVICES TO PEOPLE WITH DISABILITIES

 Employees will professionally interact and communicate with all people including those with various types of disabilities.
 In the event where communication is limited, employees will take the person’s disability into account and use different communication methods (i.e., if a customer is deaf, employees can use a pen and paper to communicate vs. speaking aloud) and provide alternate communication formats upon request.
-Where possible and necessary, employees will ask the customer how to best communicate with him or her..
+Where possible and necessary, employees will ask the customer how to best communicate with them.

 A person with a disability is able to bring a service animal on Company premises and can keep the service animal with him/her, unless such animal is otherwise excluded by law from the premises.
 Employees should refrain from touching or addressing the service animal without permission.
 The management team member on duty is to make alternate arrangements for employees in case of allergies or phobias related to the service animal.
 Those alternate arrangements may include removing the employee from the immediate area until such time that the service animal has left the premises.

 We will welcome persons who support a person with a disability to accompany the customer anywhere on our premises where the customer would otherwise be permitted.
 When assisting the customer with the disability, employees will speak directly to the customer and not the support person, unless necessary to accommodate the person with the disability.